inducted February 18, 2006

 Cristina Teuscher came out of New Rochelle, in Westchester County, and New Rochelle High.
-Tony Corbisiero came out of Bayside High in Queens,
+Tony Corbisiero came out of Bayside High in Queens, and the Flushing YMCA.

 One of the outstanding swimmers in New York City history, Tony Corbisiero knew where he was going to college and it wasn’t Columbia.
 He was headed for Harvard … until he was turned down by Harvard Admissions.
 Discouraged, he chose Columbia.

 At the time, it seemed like a poor alternative.
 But three years later, he knew he had made the right choice. “… If I were offered Harvard on a silver platter,” he told the Columbia Spectator, “I wouldn’t take it.
 Columbia is where I belong.”

 That broke the ice, so to speak.
 After that year, it just kept getting better and better.

 From 1981 to 1983, Corbisiero won Eastern Intercollegiate Swimming League (EISL) titles in four different freestyle events.
 In 1981, he was the EISL champion in the 1650 freestyle; in 1982, he added the 500 free championship to another 1650 freestyle victory and in 1983, he accomplished a rare triple win, taking home the laurels in the 200, 500 and 1500 freestyles.

 A month later, on March 23, 1983, the boy from Bayside won the NCAA championship in the 1650 freestyle in an NCAA, American and world-record time of 14:46.29.
 An All-American and All-Ivy League standout, he won seven EISL championships and set EISL records in the 500, 1000 and 1650-yard freestyle races.
 Nearly 25 years later, he still holds the 1000-yard mark.
 Twice, in 1982 and 1984, he was the high point-scorer at the EISL Championships.